phoenixframework/phoenix/guides/docs/ecto.md

 ## The Schema

 Ecto schemas are responsible for mapping Elixir values to external data sources, as well as mapping external data back into Elixir data-structures.
 We can also define relationships to other schemas in our applications.
 For example, our `User` schema might have many `Post`'s, and each `Post` would belong to a `User`.
-Ecto also handles data validation and type casting with changesets, which will discuss in a moment.
+Ecto also handles data validation and type casting with changesets, which we'll discuss in a moment.

 Here's the `User` schema that Phoenix generated for us.